 I am a:

-SATAC Code 324491 2017 CSP ATAR 90 2017 CSP IB 33 Deferment Yes - 2 year Mid-year entry Subject to availability Intake February Enquiries Ask Adelaide Year 12 Applicants You must not have completed more than 2 years full time equivalent (48 units) university study.
+SATAC Code 324491 2017 CSP ATAR 90 2017 CSP IB 33 Deferment Yes - 2 year Intake February Enquiries Ask Adelaide Year 12 Applicants To be considered as a year 12 applicant, you must not have completed more than 2 years full time equivalent (48 units) university study.
 You compete for a place with your Australian Tertiary Admissions Rank (ATAR).

 Please refer to Additional entry requirements section for details of other entry requirements to the Veterinary Bioscience program.

 Prerequisites SACE Stage 2: Mathematical Methods (If studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies), Chemistry.

 IB: Mathematics (SL grade 4/HL grade 3), Chemistry (SL grade 4/HL grade 3).

 Assumed Knowledge SACE Stage 2 Physics Additional Entry RequirementsAll applicants are advised to read the Veterinary Bioscience Admissions Guide before applying for the Bachelor of Science (Veterinary Bioscience).
 This document sets out the eligibility requirements, the selection process and extra requirements such as (but not limited to) the Inherent Requirements and Vaccination Guidelines.
 Failure to read and comply with the guidelines will not be grounds for special consideration.

 Selection for the program will be based upon: